fg-research/website/blog/product/posts/lstm-fcn-ecg-classification.rst

         }
     metrics.columns = test_dataset.columns[:5]

-We find that the model achieves more than 90% test accuracy across all classes.
+We find that the model achieves over 90% test accuracy across all classes.

 .. raw:: html